go-go-megaman/prchecker/README.md

 #### authors

 The authors configuration make fetched pull requests filter by setting values.
 This is optional configuration.
-If you don't set this configuration, prchecker will not filter pull requests by author.
+If you didn't set this configuration, prchecker will not filter pull requests by author.

 ```yaml
 authors: